SamAbley/Showcase/SOC/README.md

 *All code was produced, maintained and belongs to Sam Abley.
 The only additional code from third parties are the AWS API's*

 ### Squence diagrams
+I have included these diagrams to show the communication between the app's front-end, back-end and third party API's.

 **Sign up/Sign in**
 ![sign up/in sd](https://github.com/SamAbley/Showcase/blob/master/ReadME%20Images/SOC/Users%20sd.png?raw=true)